-You've carefully sown your seeds in pots or trays, and now tiny shoots are appearing?
+You have sown your seeds carefully, in pots or trays, and now little shoots are appearing?
 Congratulations!
-But for them to grow into beautiful vegetables or flowers, an essential step awaits: transplanting.
+But for them to become beautiful vegetables or flowers, an essential step is required: transplanting.

-Transplanting involves moving a young plant into a larger pot or directly into the ground to give it more space and nutrients.
+Transplanting involves moving a young plant into a larger pot or directly into the ground to provide it with more space and nutrients.

 Why transplant young plants?